currinjs/CurrinJS/aio/content/guide/template-syntax.md

 That's the whole point of an event.
 It's how you update application state from user action.

-Responding to events is the other side of Angular's "unidirectional data flow".
+Responding to events is the other side of Currin's "unidirectional data flow".
 You're free to change anything, anywhere, during this turn of the event loop.

 Like template expressions, template *statements* use a language that looks like JavaScript.